 Important Dates for FY18

-Sept 10- deadline for Professinal section reports
+Sept 10- deadline for Professional section reports

 October 10- RCR deadline for collegiate section reports

 See slides for backup info on training webinars, LCC modules, and section goals.

 Questions:

 With respect to membership renewal deadline of 9/30, a question came up from Andrea Karulus if the same deadline applies for corporate sponsored dues.
 There was discussion within the group that it may be specific to the company how they handle sign up deadlines to fill spots for their corporate dues members.
 Andrea will look into this further with her employer, and will follow up with Anne if there are still any open questions.